My Own True Love (song)

 "My Own True Love" is a song written by Mack David and Max Steiner and made popular by Jimmy Clanton in 1959 and the Duprees in 1962.
 Jimmy Clanton's version peaked at No. 33 and the Duprees' version peaked at No. 13 on the Billboard Hot 100 singles chart.
+The melody of the song is also known as Tara's Theme from the movie Gone with the Wind.